tsuki-lang/tsuki/spec.md

     # self.inc_x()
 ```

-`self` cannot be used to access fields; it can only be used for invoking methods.

-Now, about `fun move`, `fun val` and `fun var`: these are annotations that let the compiler know whether `self` must be `var` or not for the function to be callable.
+Now, about `fun val` and `fun var`: these are annotations that let the compiler know whether `self` must be `var` or not for the function to be callable.
 This property is usually inferred automatically, depending on what a given function does.

 - If a function modifies any field directly, then it's `var`.
 - If a function calls another instance function that's `var`, then it's `var`.